 \subsection{The fiducial model (MC)}

 We start by taking a close look at the cloud in the fiducial MC model.
-Fig. \ref{fig:fiducial_cloud} shows the density and the magnetic field distribution in four selected regions of the cloud.
-The main panel (a) in the middle is the projected maximum density distribution of the cloud, the same as panel (a)-1 of Fig.\ref{fig:all_model}.
-Three of the four zoom-in panels (panel b, d, and e) are slices of the each head of the cloud along the $x-y$ plane and panel (c) takes a slice at the cloud's wake where we find groups of small cloudlets and filaments.
-The (x,y,z) coordinates in the bottom right corner of the zoom-in panels shows the centre of mass location of the clumps presented in each panel.
-The yellow arrows show the direction of magnetic field vectors on the (x, y) slice and the size of the arrows is proportional to the field strength.
+Fig. \ref{fig:fiducial_cloud} shows the density and the magnetic field in four selected regions of the MC cloud.
+The main panel (a) in the middle presents the overall density distribution of the MC cloud.
+Three of the four zoom-in panels (panels b, d, and e) are slices of each head of the cloud along the $x-y$ plane and panel (c) takes a slice at the cloud's wake where we find groups of small cloudlets and filaments.
+The (x, y, z) coordinate in the bottom right corner of the zoom-in panels shows the centre of mass location of the clumps presented in each panel.
+The red arrows show the direction of magnetic field vectors on the (x, y) slice and the size of the arrows is proportional to the field strength.

-The slices along the heads (panel b, d, and e) share common features: there is a clear head-tail density structure and the magnetic field lines are draped around the overdensities.
-To a certain extent, one can say that each head acts similarly to what earlier studies find using simulations of uniform density spherical clouds.
+The slices along the heads (panels b, d, and e) share common features: there is a clear head-tail density distribution and the magnetic field lines are draped around the overdensities.
+To a certain extent, one can say that each head acts similarly to what earlier studies have found using simulations of uniform-density spherical clouds.
 On the other hand, the density and magnetic field slice in panel (c) show somewhat different features.
 Several clumps are threaded into long filaments that extend along the direction of the cloud's motion.
-The magnetic field does not react to individual overdensities, but rather follows a large-scale configuration that is affected by the magnetic field draping around the entire cloud system.
-As a result, magnetic field vectors are overall parallel to the cloud's motion and the magnetic field draping around individual clumps is not efficient.
+The magnetic field does not react to individual overdensities, but rather follows a large-scale magnetic field configuration that drapes around the entire cloud system.
+Therefore, the magnetic field configuration in this downstream region is overall parallel to the cloud's motion and the magnetic field draping around individual clumps is not efficient.

-Using the clump finding algorithm described in Section \ref{sec:clump_identify}, we identify 28 clumps in this snapshot.
+Using the clump finding algorithm described in Section \ref{sec:clump_identify}, we identify 39 clumps in this snapshot.
 See panel (a) of Fig. \ref{fig:fiducial_clumps} for their distribution on the (x, y) projected plane.
-In this panel, as well as panel (b) and (c), clumps are colour-coded differently for easy distinction.
-The vertical dashed line marks the center of the mass of the cloud along the $x$-axis.
-The same line is in panel (b) as well.
+In this panel, as well as panel (b), clumps are colour-coded differently for easy distinction.